USS Missouri (1841)

-USS Missouri was a sidewheel steam frigate of the United States Navy.
-Alongside her sister ship Mississippi, she was one of the first steam warships of the Navy.
+USS Missouri (Note: "USS" stands for "United States Ship".) was a sidewheel steam frigate of the United States Navy.
+Alongside USS Mississippi, she was one of the first steam warships of the Navy.
 She was ordered by Congress in an attempt to force the fleet to modernize and embrace steam engines.
-Commissioned in 1842, she carried 10 guns and was among the fleet’s largest ships.
-Her introduction helped legitimize the role of engineers and disrupted the traditional conservative zeitgeist throughout the Navy.
+Commissioned in 1842, she carried 10 guns, was among the fleet's largest ships and featured barque-rigged sails.
+Her introduction helped legitimize the role of engineers in the fleet; she was later involved in a scandal that ousted the first engineer-in-chief of the US Navy.

 In her first year, she made trial runs along the US East Coast to demonstrate her engines, followed by a deployment to the Gulf of Mexico.
-In 1843, she made the US Navy’s first steam-powered Atlantic crossing, bound for Egypt.
-While anchored off Gibraltar, a turpentine spill ignited a fire that consumed the ship overnight.
-Despite an international firefighting effort, her captain judged it futile and ordered the ship abandoned.
-After the crew evacuated, her magazine detonated, which destroyed the ship by morning.
+In 1843, she made the US Navy's first steam-powered Atlantic crossing, bound for Egypt.
+While anchored off Gibraltar, spilled turpentine ignited and the resulting fire spread across the ship overnight.
+An international team attempted to fight the fire, but her captain judged the effort futile and ordered the ship to be abandoned.
+After the crew evacuated, the ship was destroyed the next morning when her magazine detonated.